Club Articles 2026

 Lunch came courtesy of Millers Dale Railway Station (disused) and we were joined by some mid-day sunshine.

 I thought the tricky part was behind us, but hadn’t bargained on our next leg, Monk’s Dale.
 It was a very arduous stretch, made even more difficult than I remembered it by either the ravages of a storm or extensive tree clearing due to ash disease.
-Either way, it seemed to take an eternity to negotiate.
+Either way, it seemed to take an eternity to conquer.

 Some rest bite came via the paths and open countryside around Wormhill.
 Following a brief reunite with Chee Dale, we made the lung-busting climb up to Blackwell and an end of walk hug with our ever-faithful transport (Jon’s car!).

-WALK ~ Marsden Moor, SOUTH PENNINES ~ 14.02.26
+WALK ~ Marsden Moor, SOUTH PENNINES ~ 14.02.26 ~ by Mark

 Although I am no stranger to Marsden and its surrounding moors, I have never witnessed a day with such wonderful lighting … helped by the thick covering of snow.